 - Use extra precautions such as condoms for seven days.

-- See your doctor or nurse if you have had sex without a condom in the previous few days.
+- See your doctor or nurse if you have had sex without a condom in the previous week.
 You may also need emergency contraception.

-If the ring has been out for more than three hours in the third week, throw the ring away and either:
+If the ring has been out for more than three hours in the second or third week, throw the ring away and either:

 - Put in a new ring and start a new three-week cycle; or

-- Have a ring-free week and put in a new ring in seven days' time.
-(Only take this option if the ring has been in place continuously for the previous seven days.)
+- Have a ring-free week and put in a new ring seven days after it came out.
+(Only take this option if the ring had been in place continuously for the previous seven days.)

 Who cannot use this method?